 Heparin and intracoronary nitroglycerine are given before the guide wire is inserted after the coronary cannulation with a guide catheter.
 The IVUS catheter is then introduced over the guide wire.
 Images are continuously recorded by the system for later review and analysis.

-Measurements in IVUS include the measurement of lumen, plaque, calcium, remodeling, stent, length and volumetric measurements.
+Measurements include the measurement of lumen, plaque, calcium, remodeling, stent, length and volumetric measurements.

 Plaque morphology can be assessed in terms of its geometry and echogenicity.
 In the geometry, the size of the plaque, its relationship to luminal stenosis, arterial remodeling and eccentricity can be evaluated.
 Echogenicity could be regarding echolucent and echodense as well as calcified plaques.
 Thrombus and intimal hyperplasia can be noted.
 A vulnerable plaque and a plaque with ulceration or rupture can also be found.